farazdagi/zevm/README.md

 ## Status

-Building an EVM from scratch in Zig.
 Core interpreter is working great – you can run bytecode with loops, math, memory, and control flow.

-Just finished the host abstraction layer, which unblocks a ton of cool stuff (environmental opcodes, storage, contract calls).
+Just wrapped up environmental opcodes (transaction context, calldata, block info), so we can now simulate realistic smart contract execution.
+The next big thing is storage, that will unblock the EVM executor abstraction (nested calls!).

 ## Quickstart